How To Plan Tables For Weddings

 Assigned or Unassigned Seating?

 Seating plans for weddings can feel like a logisitical nightmare – wouldn’t it just be easier to have unassigned seating and let everyone sit where they want?
-Short answer probably NOT!
+The short answer is probably not!

 Indeed a survey by YOU GOV found that 84% of guests preferred assigned seating.